junaidbinfarooq/save-remote-data/README.md

 ## Installation

 First clone this repository, and install the dependencies.
-For demo purpose, `.env.example` already has the required database information that the underlying orm makes use of.
+For demo purpose, `.env.example` already has the required information to run the app.
 This app uses _users_db_ and _users_db_test_ databases for app functionality and testing respectively.

 ```bash